chimezie/mlx-tuning-fork/README.md

 text = """Lymphoid aggregates are a collection of B cells, T cells, and supporting cells, present within the stroma of various organs"""

 [templated_question_final]
-text = """The patient has {Lymphoid aggregate}.
+text = """The patient has {medical_problems}.
 Summarize the patient's problems"""
 ```

 will result in the following [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md) prompt being sent to the model: